Washington, D.C. Student Advisory Committee

 Lee is a sophomore at Baylor and studies in the interdisciplinary Baylor Business Fellows program.
 He will graduate with majors in Business Fellows, economics, political science, and a minor in international studies.
 Lee has worked as an organizer for a number of political campaigns.
 He has also worked in the private nonprofit sector, lobbying on behalf of the real estate industry.
 He serves as the secretary of the Theta Nu chapter of the Alpha Tau Omega fraternity.
 While in Washington, Lee will intern with the Center for Public Justice.
 Upon graduation in May 2024, he plans to pursue a career in nonprofit advocacy.

-Ms. Sage Yassa is a junior from Plano, Texas.
+Sage Yassa is a junior from Plano, Texas.
 She studies Political Science, International Studies, French, and Great Texts as a University Scholar.
 She is a Baylor2Law Scholar and a member of the Baylor Pre-Law Society.
-Ms. Yassa interned at the Religious Freedom Institute in Washington, D.C. during the Spring 2022 semester, primarily working on religious freedom issues in the United States and Ukraine.
-Ms. Yassa participated in the American Enterprise Institute’s Summer Honors Program and the Witherspoon Institute’s First Principles seminar in the summer of 2022.
+Sage interned at the Religious Freedom Institute during the Spring 2022 semester.
+She also participated in the American Enterprise Institute’s Summer Honors Program and the Witherspoon Institute’s First Principles seminar in the summer of 2022.
 She is a member of Highland Baptist Church in Waco, Texas, and volunteers in the 6th-grade Sunday school classroom.
 She is also an Ironman 70.3 Finisher and a member of the Baylor Triathlon Team.
-After earning her undergraduate and law degrees, Ms. Yassa intends to work in the JAG Corps or pursue a career in domestic social policy.
+Sage intends to work in the JAG Corps or pursue a career in domestic social policy.